Pei-I/MyPorfolio/README.md

 This is my portfolio project.
 I am trying my best to change career into the field of data analysis.
 Proactively search for entry-level data analyst jobs.

-Please also visit [My Tableau Portfolio](https://public.tableau.com/profile/pei.i.shih)  Or  [My LinkedIN](https://www.linkedin.com/in/pei-i-shih)
+Please also visit [My Tableau Portfolio](https://public.tableau.com/profile/pei.i.shih)  and  [My LinkedIN](https://www.linkedin.com/in/pei-i-shih)

 Thank you. ;)